stratosphereips/StratosphereLinuxIPS/README.md

 ## Installation

 The easiest way to run Slips is inside a docker.
-Current version of Slips docker can analyze network captures (pcap, Zeek flows, Argus flows, etc.), but it is not able to analyze real live traffic.
+Current version of Slips docker can analyze network captures (pcap, Zeek flows, Argus flows, etc.), but it is not able to analyze real live traffic from inside the docker.
+If you need to analyze the traffic from your computer, use the native version.

 ## How to use Slips docker from DockerHub and share files between the host and the docker: